ljapplebaum/Limited_Mobility_Drawer/README.md

 # Limited_Mobility_Drawer
-This Arduino projects controls three drawers activated by buttons while assuring no obstacles get int the way.
+This Arduino projects controls three drawers activated by buttons while assuring no obstacles get in the way.